borntofrappe/ticker/README.md

 ### Toggle

 In the application it is `settings.dart` which manages the state of the toggle.
 In light of this it seems reasonable to have the toggle widget be a stateless one.

+In terms of UI, accompany the toggle with a snackbar.
+The visual is helpful to notify the user of how the preference has been changed with immediate effect.